JorgeVelez/Prism-Leap-Watson/README.md

 #### Notes
 - In this case I'm sending a post a request to conversation instead of using Watson SDK unity Conversation example.
 - You can any site to host your conversation enviroment, i.e. herkou, for this case I used Node-Red.
 You can find the flow in this repo

+#### Interaction Engine
+1. Import Leap Motion Interaction Engine 1.10 into the project
+2. Then go to Assets -> LeapMotion -> Modules -> InteractionEngine -> Prefabs and drag the Interaction Manager.prefab and put it as a child of LMHeadMountedRig
+3. In the HandModels entity, remove RigidRoundHand L and R
+4. Go to CenterEyeAnchor -> LeapSpace -> LeapHandController Entity and on the Hand Pool Script set the Left/Right Model as CapsuleHand L/R
+5. Now everything is setup, any object you want to interact with must have the Rigidbody and Interaction Behaviour Script